Wednesday, August 26, 2009

 Example conversation: Mr. A: "How did you know whether to marry Jane or not?"
 Mr. B: " I knew I should marry her.
 I felt it in my gut, and I knew that what my gut was telling me was right."

-Second, the various forms of mysticism eventually lead -- usually in some unspecified way -- to conceptual (verbal) "knowledge" in some form about some aspect of their experience.
-With that "knowledge" in hand, mystics can then write and speak to others about their mystical experiences.
+That "experience" in the mystic's mind somehow changes -- usually in some unspecified manner -- to conceptual (verbal) "knowledge".
+With their "knowledge" now specified in words, mystics can write and speak to others about the mystical experiences.
+A mystical experience untranslated into words is incommunicable.

-In summary, mysticism is the belief (-ism) that one can acquire knowledge through some means other than reason, that is, some means other than logical abstraction from sense-perception (which includes introspection).
-The various forms of mysticism are distinguished one from another by their alleged origin (God, the Dictator, my gut, etc.) and by the type of experience (a revelation, an inner voice, etc.).
+SUMMARY.
+Mysticism is the belief (-ism) that one can acquire knowledge through some means other than reason, that is, some means other than logical abstraction from sense-perception or introspection.
+One sort of mysticism is distinguished from another by its alleged source (God, the Dictator, my gut, etc.), by the way in which the message is received (a revelation from heaven, an inner voice, etc.), and by the form of the message.

 Burgess Laughlin